BTNeandertha1/BTDiablo/README.md

 - 85 All Zones
 - Cave Level (Both Levels) Increased Density by ~25%
 - Mausoleum Increased Density by ~25%
+- Burial Grounds Has Elite Spawns now and also includes Chargers
 - Crypt Increased Density by ~25%
 - Cow Level and increased density an additional 10% (was 81)